Jwade1781/NetworkSecProject/README.md

   The Random Number Generator for producing keys is not totally random; used standard library Random module
     -> Can pull Random numbers from random.org API.
 This uses radio receivers from where they are located to pickup atmospherioc noise for entropy opposed to using the current system time on the running machine.

+  Does not send two cards to both host and user, was not a concern as the scope was not meant to be a fully developed game but rather utilizing what was learned in Network Security.

 ## How to Run
 This program works by running the test files test_host.py and test_client.py